 If you are a gamer first, then a custom-built Windows PC is the optimal choice.
 What’s more, even Linux is a better prospect now, given that you can install it on a custom machine and seeing as more and more games are being made Linux-compatible thanks to Valve’s Linux-based SteamOS.

 Whatever your choice of operating system, you can rest assured that a custom PC will offer far better performance than a Mac could, and it will do so at roughly half the price.
-And if you are a big spender and plan to dole out a Mac’s worth of money on a gaming PC, then you can rest assured that you will have nothing but jaw-dropping in-game performance for years to come.
+And if you are a big spender and plan to dole out a Mac’s worth of money on a gaming PC, then you can be certain that you will have nothing but jaw-dropping in-game performance for years to come.